KDE/documentation-develop-kde-org/content/docs/kauth/using_kauth.md

 In this example code, the loop exits when the `HelperSupport::isStopped()` returns true.
-This happens when the application calls the `HelperProxy::stopAction()` method on the correponding action object.
+This happens when the application calls the `HelperProxy::stopAction()` method on the corresponding action object.
 The `stopAction()` method, this way, asks the helper to stop the action execution.
-It's up to the helper to obbey to this request, and if it does so, it should return from the slot, _not_ exit.
+It's up to the helper to obey to this request, and if it does so, it should return from the slot, _not_ exit.

 ## Other features